Looking for the best things to do indoors in NYC? Save these activities for cold and rainy days.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 We’ve had quite a few visitors asking us for recommendations on what to do in New York City in the rain or snow.
 If you know of any other things to do indoors in NYC, please let us know.

 Get a group of friends together and see how good your teamwork is in an escape room.
 So far, we’ve been 9 and have rated them from best to worst.
 It’s one of our favorite things to do in NYC on a rainy day or when it’s too cold to explore outdoors.

 Next on our list is The Escape Game.
-We’ve been to the Vegas location and love their rooms.
-Also, check out their remote adventures while things are still closed.
-You can do an escape room with your friends over zoom and they’ve put together an amazing experience.
+We’ve been to the Vegas location and absolutely love their rooms.
+Some of the best and consistent escape rooms we’ve done.

 Learn a new skill and maybe find your next hobby by taking a class.